CrowdStrike/falcon-orchestrator/README.md

 Web       | ASP.NET Web Application | MVC based web application to provide user interface for interacting with the system.

-## Support
+# Support

 As an open source project this software is not officially supported by CrowdStrike.
 As such we ask that you please refrain from sending inquiries to the CrowdStrike support team.
 The project maintainers will be working with active community contributors to address bugs and supply new features.
 If you have identified a bug please submit an issue through GitHub by following the contribution guidelines.
-You can also post questions or start conversations on the project through our community forums site at [http://community.crowdstrike.com](http://community.crowdstrike.com)
+You can also post questions or start conversations on the project through our [community forums](http://community.crowdstrike.com) page.

+# Contribution

+Contribution is key to the successs of any open source project.
+As such we highly recommend you get involved and help us to make the tool better for everyone!
+For guidelines on contributing refer to [CONTRIBUTING.md](https://github.com/CrowdStrike/falcon-orchestrator/blob/master/CONTRIBUTING.md)

 # License